Vunnupyx/clight/docs/user/MdcLightConfiguration.md

   ],
   // Data source protocol.
 Supported protocols are: "s7", "ioshield" "protocol": "s7",
-  // The data sources connection info
+  // The data sources connection info.
+Only required for protocol "s7" "connection": {
-  "connection": {
     // Ip Address
     "ipAddr": "192.168.0.114",
     // Port.
 Default for protocol "s7": 102
     "port": 102,
     // Rack.
-Only required for protocol "s7"
     // For S7 300, S7 1200 and S7 1500: Always 0
     // For S7 400: The rack, where the S7 is mounted
     "rack": 0,
     // Slot.
-Only required for protocol "s7"
     // For S7 300: Always 2
     // For S7 1200 and S7 1500: Always 1
     // For S7 400: The slot, where the S7 is mounted on the rack